-REGISTRATION
+ADMISSION AND REGISTRATION

-- Applicants to the Kalima program must fill out the registration form posted on the program's webpage. - Each registered student must follow the two offered courses in each semester, until he/she finishes all of the courses in the curriculum after three years. - The registration fees can be paid either by electronic payment available on the website, or by depositing the correct amount in the Kalima bank account.
+- Applicants to the Kalima program must fill out the registration form posted on the program's webpage. - Each registered student must follow the two offered courses in each semester, until he/she finishes all of the courses in the curriculum after three years. - The registration fees can be paid either by electronic payment available on the website.